 You can backup an ML workspace, and restore it to a new workspace later.
-The backup preserves all files, models, applications and other assets in the workspace.
-All backed-up workspaces are stored in the Workspace Backups UI.
+The backup preserves all files, models, applications and other assets in the workspace (files are note backed up by CML automatically for external NFS-based workspaces).
+All workspace backups can be viewed in the Workspace Backup Catalog UI.

 The time required to complete backing up a workspace depends on the amount of data to copy.
 The backup process copies data from both EBS volumes and EFS.
-In general, the time taken to backup EFS is the dominant one.
+In general, the time taken to backup EFS is more significant than for EBS.
 Due to the incremental nature of backups, the first backup always takes the longest amount of time.
 Subsequent backups should complete faster as they are built on top of the initial backup copy.
 For this reason, we recommend that CML workspaces be backed up regularly.

 The time to backup EFS is highly dependent on the amount of data, and on the nature and number of files.
 It is also affected by available bandwidth in the AWS cloud backend.
 We have seen first-time backup of a 600 GB EFS file system taking around 10 hours.
 If you have much more than 600 GB on your EFS file system, the default backup timeout of 12 hours may not be long enough.
 In such cases, we recommend you take your first backup with a lower timeout, such as 2 hours.
 The CML Control Plane may abort the backup due to the timeout expiry.
 However, the Control Plane does not cancel the underlying backup jobs.
 You can monitor these backup jobs on the AWS Backup console, and if all eventually complete successfully, you can initiate the backup operation again from the CML Control Plane.
 This should complete in a relatively shorter time, and you will have a good backup copy to restore from if necessary.

-There is currently no restriction on the number of backups one can take, and the backup snapshots are retained indefinitely in the backup service vault of the underlying cloud platform.
-CML workspace backup details are stored in the Workspace Backups UI in the CML control plane, and these entries may be listed, viewed, deleted or restored as desired.
+There is currently no restriction on the number of backups one can take, and the backup snapshots are retained indefinitely in the backup service vault of the underlying cloud platform .
+CML workspace backup details are stored in the Workspace Backup Catalog UI in the CML control plane, and these entries may be listed, viewed, deleted or restored as desired.